Grief, Heart break, Rejection, Failure, Loneliness

 Or you simply say, “I’m ok” and “move on”?

 Being vulnerable is giving yourself permission to process trauma and FEEL the negative emotions.
-Following the 5 steps of grief, only through release, could we acknowledge and accept the situation, before we can truly move on.
+Following the 5 steps of grief, only through release, could we acknowledge and accept the

 Being vulnerable is being tender with yourself and not abandoning your inner child.
 YOU MATTER.